open-telemetry/opentelemetry.io/content/en/docs/demo/services/cart/index.md

 To visualize the Exemplars, navigate to Grafana
 <http://localhost:8080/grafana> > Dashboards > Demo > Cart Service Exemplars.

-The Exemplars appear as special "diamond shaped dots" along with the metric charts in the 95th percentile chart, or as small squares in the heatmap chart.
-Select any exemplar to see the exemplar data, which includes the timestamp when the measurement was recorded, the raw value, and trace context when the recording was done.
-The `trace_id` enables jumping to the tracing backed (Jaeger in this case).
+Exemplars appear as special "diamond-shaped dots" on the 95th percentile chart or as small squares on the heatmap chart.
+Select any exemplar to view its data, which includes the timestamp of the measurement, the raw value, and the trace context at the time of recording.
+The `trace_id` enables navigation to the tracing backend (Jaeger, in this case).

 ![Cart Service Exemplars](exemplars.png)